MicrosoftDocs/VBA-Docs/api/Excel.Application.WorkbookBeforeRemoteChange.md

 This example shows you where you can place code that runs before merging an incoming remote change.
 This code must be placed in a class module and an instance of that class must be correctly initialized.

-For more information about how to use event procedures with the **Application** object, see [Using Events with the Application Object](../excel/Concepts/Events-WorksheetFunctions-Shapes/using-events-with-the-application-object.md).
+For more information about how to use event procedures with the **Application** object, see [Using events with the Application object](../excel/Concepts/Events-WorksheetFunctions-Shapes/using-events-with-the-application-object.md).

 ```vb
 Private Sub App_WorkbookBeforeRemoteChange(ByVal Wb As Workbook)